neftjs/neft/types/extensions/class.coffee.md

 *Object* Class::changes
 -----------------------

-This objects contains all property changes brought by a state.
+This objects contains all properties to change on the target item.

-It accepts bindings as well.
+It accepts bindings and listeners as well.

 			utils.defineProperty @::, 'changes', null, ->
 				@_changes ||= new ChangesObject